-While not the focus of the current paper, we also offered our Small Cash and Large Cash groups the opportunity to provide a week of employment at endline.
-This was designed to further understand how the nature of work affects labor supply.
-We designed a simple jewelry-making task which allowed us to conveniently randomize features of the work task (busyness, agency, sociability, and purposefulness) to examine the channels through which employment may improve psychosocial wellbeing.
+While not the focus of the current paper, we also offered our Small Cash and Large Cash groups the opportunity to be employed by us for one week after the endline survey.
+This exercise was constructed to further understand how the nature of work affects labor supply.
+We designed a simple jewelry-making task which allowed us to conveniently randomize features of the work task (busyness, agency, sociability, and purpose) to examine the channels through which employment may improve psychosocial wellbeing.
 Further details of this lab-in-the-field experiment are provided in the Appendix.
+Despite these efforts, we cannot speak directly to whether our results would extend to, for example, a much more physically demanding form of employment, nor a more tedious task, that might be accompanied by greater disutility of effort.